 If your company already has an active book club, it should be rather seamless to shift your in-office meetups to a virtual setting.
 Many post-work routines are put on hold, such as a lengthy commute, and in turn, allow schedules to be a bit more open for some new routines.
 So, make sure to extend an invitation to those who may not have initially been a part of the book club due to time commitment.

-Chances are most of us are binging on Netflix or Hulu a bit more than usual, so why not try creating TV clubs?
+Chances are most of us are binging on Netflix or Amazon Prime a bit more than usual, so why not try creating TV clubs?
 Following the same format as a book club, the group can get together after a season or a show wraps up.
 With the various streaming platforms available and array of TV show genres, creating multiple clubs can allow for more people to join the conversation so that the clubs are as inclusive as possible to people with many different tastes.

 Working from home can make it too easy to be on the couch all day not get the usual steps we get in the office.
-Gyms may be closed, but that shouldn’t prevent us from keeping up with regular exercise and prioritizing our health and well-being.
+Gyms may be closed, but that shouldn’t prevent us from keeping up with regular exercise and prioritising our health and well-being.
 Motivate your employees to get moving by sending out daily exercises through your company’s communication channels while remembering to be mindful of everyone’s busy schedules.
 Some practical ideas include a few reps every hour on the hour or setting up a video call with a brief workout.
 Encouraging people to send in photos of their gym set-up or logging their workout can inspire others to follow suit and hold each other accountable.

 Some Helpful Tips